2019 Mercer Bears football team

 The 2019 Mercer Bears football team represented Mercer University as a member the Southern Conference (SoCon) during the 2019 NCAA Division I FCS football season.
 They were led by seventh-year head coach Bobby Lamb and played their home games at the Five Star Stadium in Macon, Georgia.
 Mercer finished the season 4–8 overall and 3–5 in SoCon play to place seventh.

-Previous season

-The Bears finished the 2018 Mercer Bears football team 5–6 overalla and 4–4 in SoCon play to place in a three-way tie for fifth.

 Preseason

 Preseason media poll

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Bears were picked to finish in fourth place by the media and in fifth place by the coaches.

 Preseason All-SoCon Teams

 The Bears placed seven different players on the preseason all-SoCon teams.